The Clogwyn Committee

 I've been a member of the CMC for many years, and thoroughly enjoy being out and about in the great outdoors (but with my feet firmly planted on Terre Firma, I'm afraid).
 Exploring the countryside, be it the hills of the Peak District, the mountains in Snowdonia, or just the paths around my local patch, is a great pastime and gives me the opportunity to pursue my keen interest in photography and birds (of the feathered variety!).

-Comittee member: Jay Lawrence
+Comittee member: Wayne Smith

 Comittee member: Mini Johal